Regulatory Contact(s):Ken Fears

 I am a real estate professional.
 What does this mean for my business?

-NAR research indicates that student debt liability negatively impacts the ability of potential home buyers to save for or meet down payment requirements.
-Student loan debt is also having an impact on potential homebuyers’ ability to qualify for a home due to high debt-to-income levels.
+NAR research indicates that student debt negatively impacts the ability of potential home buyers to save for or meet down payment requirements.
+Student debt is also having an impact on potential homebuyers’ ability to qualify for a home due to high debt-to-income levels.
 These factors have limited their access to affordable mortgage options needed to purchase a home.
 Though a vast majority of borrowers have been responsible and diligent in making their student loan payments, their ability to save for priorities such as emergency savings, medical expenses, and down payments have become more difficult and impact their decisions such as purchasing a home.

-NAR strongly support policy proposals to allow student loan borrowers to refinance into lower interest rates and to streamline loan programs.
+NAR strongly supports policy proposals to allow student loan borrowers to refinance into lower interest rates and to streamline loan programs.
 Additionally, NAR supports policy proposals that promote student loan simplification, clarity and education.
+Further, NAR supports policies that provide tax relief to student debt holders, as well as to employers who choose to assist with their employees' student loan debt burdens.
+In addition, NAR supports policies that provide tax relief to those borrowers with forgiven student debt.
 NAR also shall ensure that mortgage underwriting guidelines related to student loan debt are standardized and do not impair homeownership.